 If you are admitted and accept our offer, we will require you to have an official transcript sent to our office from the Registrar's offices at any schools you have attended.
 Applicants to the University of Chicago's graduate programs are expected to be enrolled in or have completed a Bachelor's Degree or equivalent from an accredited college or university.
 Official transcripts showing proof that you have received your baccalaureate degree and date conferred will be required before your Autumn classes begin.
 We reserve the right to revoke the offer of admission if there are any unexplained discrepancies.

 This is an opportunity for you to explain the reasons behind your desire to pursue graduate study in mathematics.
 You may wish to discuss any relevant facts about your education or experience with mathematics which are not apparent in the other material you submit, the kind of mathematics you find interesting or wish to pursue in graduate school, and what you plan to do after obtaining a Ph.D.

 Letters of Recommendation

 Letters of recommendation are received through our online application system.
 These should be written by people who know your work well, and can judge your potential for success in graduate study.
 Recommenders who can offer a detailed and candid assessment of your qualifications and motivation for graduate study are preferred.

 Applicants should take both the general and the mathematics subject tests early.
 Please consult the GRE website for testing dates, and select dates which will provide results in time for the application deadline.

-Please note that for the GRE's, our institution code is 1832, and the department code is 0703 for Math and 0702 for Applied Math (students interested in the Applied Math option should first look at this page).
+Please note that for the GRE's, our institution code is 1832, and the department code is 0703 for Math.

 TOEFL or IELTS